youyuan-zhang/youyuan-zhang.github.io/_pages/about.md

 # Miscellaneous
 Outside of research, I am a fan of competitive FPS games, including Overwatch 2 and Apex Legends.
 I have achieved Master rank in Overwatch 2 (Seasons 3 and 15) and Apex Legends (Seasons 17 and 21).

 I am also a longtime rock enthusiast, particularly of Chinese rock.
-Some of my favorite bands include Huichundan, Mayuan Poet, and Miserable Faith.
+Some of my favorite bands include Mayuan Poet, and Miserable Faith.